-- 1. A list of post locations for each Deployment Zone North, South and East. - 2.
+- 1. A list of post locations for each Deployment Zone North, South and East.
+Posts selected as comfort stations shall be identified as such. - 2.
 A table showing proposed unit hours for each Deployment Zone, by hour of the day and day of the week.
-The proposer is to state if the table is static and will be staffed for at least six months weeks in contract year one.
+The proposer is to state if the table is static and will be staffed for at least six months in contract year one.
 If not, then submit Unit Hour tables for all seasonal variations by Deployment Zone. - 3.
 Submit a GIS travel time estimate of coverage from all posts, in all Deployment Zones for the unit hour plan(s) submitted.
-Travel time coverage to include all three Sub-zones.
+Travel time coverage to include all three Sub-zones within each Deployment Zone.
 Submit one map per Deployment Zone, in full page, landscape format.
 Reduced size images inserted into a page of text are not acceptable. - 4.
 Submit exhibits from your deployment analysis software to justify that off peak to peak hour deployment plans are consistent with the incident workload and locations provided to you in the incident data set with this RFP. - 5.
-Provide the software name, version # and the contact information for the analyst who prepared the deployment plan. - 6.
-If the proposal offers deployment options, such as BLS services, submit all the exhibits as listed in 1 through 5 above to justify that the alternative plan meets the EOA's response time measures without excessive (planned) penalties. - 7.
+Provide the software name, version # and the contact information for the analyst who prepared the deployment plan. - If the proposal offers deployment options, such as BLS services, submit all the exhibits as listed in 1 through 5 above to justify that the alternative plan meets the EOA's response time measures without excessive (planned) penalties. - 7.
 Proposer shall provide a sample monthly response time compliance report from their preferred software system.
-The monthly report shall identify in and out of compliance responses for each of the three Deployment Zone and for each of the three Sub-zones per Deployment Zone. - 8.
-If in the Proposer's provided operating budget, there is an expense listed for liquidated damages payments, the proposer shall submit an explanation and calculation in this section how the estimated damages were arrived at.
-In particular, proposers shall identify which Deployment Zone and Sub-zone(s) they based the damage estimate on.
+The monthly report shall identify in and out of compliance responses for each of the three Deployment Zones, for each of the three Sub-zones in each Deployment Zone and for each Measurement Category per Deployment Zone.
+The report shall also identify aggregate performance at the EOA level. - If in the Proposer's provided operating budget, there is an expense listed for liquidated damages payments, the proposer shall submit an explanation and calculation in this section how the estimated damages were arrived at.
+In particular, proposers shall identify which

+Deployment Zone(s), Sub-zone(s) and Measurement Category or Categories they based the damage estimate on.